Growth & Care

 Snowdrift Flowering Crab is recommended for the following landscape applications:

 Snowdrift Flowering Crab is clothed in stunning clusters of fragrant white flowers along the branches in mid spring, which emerge from distinctive pink flower buds before the leaves.
 The fruits are showy tomato-orange pomes carried in abundance from early to mid fall.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn yellow in fall.